 Just like sister in Korean, there are different terms for sister-in-law depending if she’s the older or younger sister.
 First, for the husband’s side, 형님 (hyeongnim) and 언니 (eonni) is used to address the older sister, while 동서 (dongseo) and 아가씨 (agassi) are for the younger sister.
 For the wife’s side, the older sister-in-law is addressed as 처형 (cheohyeong) or 형님 (hyeongnim), while the younger sister-in-law is 제 (cheoje).

 Addressing your brother-in-law in Korean is a bit more complex.
 On the husband’s side, you call him 아주버님 (ajubeonim) or 형님(hyeongnim) if he’s the older brother.
 If he’s younger, you can call him 시동생 (sidongsaeng).
 However, a younger brother-in-law can also be addressed as 서방님 (seobangnim) if he’s married and 도련님 (doreyonnim) if he’s unmarried.
-For the wife’s side, the older brother-in-law is called형님(hyeongnim) and the younger one is 처남 (cheonam).
+On the wife’s side, the older brother-in-law is called형님 (hyeongnim), and the younger one is 처남 (cheonam).

 To add, your younger sister’s husband can be addressed as 매제 (maeje), if you’re a guy and 제부 (jebu) if you’re a girl.
 For your older sister’s husband, you can call him 매형 (maehyeong) if you’re a guy and 형부 (hyeongbu) if you’re a girl.